elementor/elementor-developers-docs/src/themes/registering-locations.md

 # Registering Locations

 To support Elementor locations, the theme needs to register supported locations in the `functions.php` file.
-Theme developers can support all core locations, some locations or create custom locations.
+Theme developers can support all core locations, some locations or create new locations.

-To register new locations, we need to hook to the `elementor/theme/register_locations` action and use either the `register_all_core_location()` method to register all the locations, or the `register_location()` method to register custom locations.
+To register new locations, we need to hook to the `elementor/theme/register_locations` action and use either the `register_all_core_location()` method to register all the locations, or the `register_location()` method to register new locations.

 ## Registering All Locations